lucaconte/BeatTheMeddler/README.md

 status: DRAFT

 ##Abstract
-This paper woluld be a quickstart for anyone aims to setup a working installation of OpenWhisperSystems (OWS) Signal software either the backend part (Server) and the frontend one (Android, iOS and Chrome/Chromium extention).
+This paper would be a quickstart for anyone aims to setup a working installation of OpenWhisperSystems (OWS) Signal software either the backend part (Server) and the frontend one (Android, iOS and Chrome/Chromium extension).

 ##What Is Signal
 Signal is a messaging software (aka App) like, for example, the well known WhatsApp (or Telegram) built with security and privacy in mind.
-It implements an Ent-To-End encryption [1] (Curve25519, AES-256 and HMAC-SHA256) and it woluld represent (and probably *do*)  *[...]the current state of the art in private messaging* (as OWS says).
+It implements an Ent-To-End encryption [1] (Curve25519, AES-256 and HMAC-SHA256) and it would represent (and probably *do*)  *[...]the current state of the art in private messaging* (as OWS says).

 ##The server part